davidli0723/WhatsApp-Simulation/README.md

 - **Group Chat** – Messaging with multiple participants simultaneously.
 - **Video File Uploads** – Send and receive video files using UDP for low-latency streaming.
 - **Concurrent Communication** – Supports multiple clients communicating at the same time.
+- **Logging** – Records user actions and all messages in both private and group chats.

 ## Installation